Cables & Accessories

 Frequently Asked Questions

-What color temperature should bias lighting be set to?
+What color temperature should bias lighting be?

-Does bias lighting actually reduce eye strain, or is that marketing?
+Does bias lighting actually reduce eye strain?

 Where to Buy